surniaulula/wpsso/readme.txt

 = 22.7.0 =

-(2026/09/12) Added a class with the product type for WooCommerce products.
+(2026/09/12) Added a body tag class with the product type for WooCommerce products.

 = 22.6.1 =